bruceythegoosey/Acer-C720-Hackintosh/README.md

 | SSDT-PNLF | Made using SSDTTime | [Link](https://github.com/bruceythegoosey/Acer-C720-Hackintosh/blob/main/Resources/SSDTs/SSDT-PNLF.aml)

 *No need for SSDT-XOSI or SSDT-GPIO if using ELAN Touchpad.

-**No AirDrop or Handoff support due to Ath3kBTInjector.kext not loading

 ### Kexts
 | Kext | Notes | Download |